Minna Rozen: Academic career

-Research

 Rozen's historiographical approach is an interdisciplinary one combining historical research with several disciplines from the humanities and social sciences, such as sociology, literature, art history, gender studies, and diaspora theories.

 Over the years, Rozen's writing has focused on grassroots history, manifesting in a large documentation projects she conducted about the Jews of Turkey and Greece, and the Franco communities around the Mediterranean.
-Her first documentation project was at the archives of the French Levant Company in Marseilles, the archives of the French Foreign Ministry, and the archives of the British Levant Company.
+Her first documentation project was at the archives of the French Levant Company in Marseille, the archives of the French Foreign Ministry, and the archives of the British Levant Company.
 These sources constituted the basis for a series of studies about the trade routes of "new Christians" who returned to Judaism at the end of the 16th century in Livorno in the Grand Duchy of Tuscany, and from there dispersed to the trade centers of the Ottoman Empire in the Levant and North Africa.
 This research, among the first to be based on the combination of Rabbinical sources and European sources, unearthed the existence of a Jewish-Portuguese trading diaspora in the Mediterranean, which competed with the national trading companies of Britain and France as though they were supported by their own nation state.
 Her studies dealing with later periods showed how these trade communities, which were numerically small, influenced the processes of secularization and modernization in Istanbul and Thessaloniki.

-Between 1987 and 1990, Rozen conducted a large-scale documentation expedition in Turkey, where she documented and photographed 61,000 Jewish gravestones dated 1583–1900, over 40,000 of them in Istanbul.
+Between 1987 and 1990, Rozen documented and photographed 61,000 Jewish gravestones dated 1583–1900 in Turkey, over 40,000 of them in Istanbul.
 This digital collection uploaded to the website of the Goldstein-Goren Diaspora Research Center at Tel Aviv University.
 Because the collection documents a societal group that maintained continuity for 450 years, it allows to follow the community's multifaceted history and its relations with the surrounding Ottoman culture.
 Upon the completion of this documentation project, Rozen incorporated it into an in-depth study of the history of Muslim Ottoman burial culture and art.
 In a book published in 1994 she showed how from the 17th century, the Jewish community in Istanbul accepted the social, aesthetic, and spiritual values of the surrounding Muslim society.